mapcrafter/mapcrafter/docs/configuration.rst

     **Default:** ``data/blocks``

-    This is the folder where texture block files are located.
+    This is the folder where spritemaps files are located.
 You can set this to use textures from a custom resource pack.

-    The standard Minecraft textures are included with Mapcrafter, if you want to use textures from a custom resource pack, you should use `Blockcrafter
+    The standard Minecraft spritemaps are included with Mapcrafter, if you want to use spritemaps from a custom resource pack, you should use `Blockcrafter
-    <https://github.com/mapcrafter/blockcrafter>`_ to render texture block files.
+    <https://github.com/mapcrafter/blockcrafter>`_ to render new spritemaps.

     You can use the following command to find the location of the ``block_dir`` Mapcrafter is using::